Lab 4 Exploring QGIS and OpenStreetMap

 In order to get the OpenStreetMap data, we need to install a plugin for QGIS.
 Plugins are written by a community of volunteer developers, some from organizations that pay for the plugin to be developed and then released as FOSS, and others just volunteer their time.
 Plugins are incredibly important for QGIS, because only basic features end up in the core GIS software.
 If there is ever something you want to do that is not a basic feature of QGIS, you probably need to search for a plugin or write one yourself!

 Step 5: From the menu bar at the top, click Plugins and then select Manage and Install Plugins… to open the Plugin Manager.
 Since these plugins are fetched from a server, you need to be connected to the internet to see plugins available for download.
-In the search bar, search for the OSMDownloader plugin.
+In the search bar, search for the QuickOSM plugin.
 Click Install Plugin.

 Once the plugin is installed, you can click Close to dismiss the Plugin Manager.
-Most plugins will automatically add an icon to your toolbar at the top, so search for and click the OSMDownloader icon that looks like this:
+Most plugins will automatically add an icon to your toolbar at the top, so search for and click the QuickOSM icon that looks like this:

 Task 2: Inspecting and processing OpenStreetMap data